AltaOhms/pyduplicate/README.md

 # pyduplicate
-Example sketch for finding the duplicate characters
+Example sketch for finding the duplicate values

 Run in terminal: